Linda Gordon: Career

 Gordon began her teaching career at the University of Massachusetts Boston in 1968.
 She remained there until 1984.
 She was then hired by the University of Wisconsin–Madison.
 In 1993, she was named a Vilas Distinguished Research Professor at UW-Madison.
-In 1999, she relocated to New York City where she became University Professor of the Humanities and Professor of History at NYU.
+In 1999, she relocated to New York City where she became University Professor of the Humanities and Professor of History at New York University.

+Social history

 Starting in the 1970s, Gordon focused her academic research on the roots of contemporary social policy debates in the U.S. Her 1976 book, Woman's Body, Woman's Right: The History of Birth Control Politics in America, has been called "the most complete history of birth control ever written"; it was revised and re-published in 2002 under the title, The Moral Property of Women.

-In 1988, she published a study of the U.S. response to various forms of family violence, including child abuse, spousal violence and sexual abuse.
+In 1988, Gordon published a study of the U.S. response to various forms of family violence, including child abuse, spousal violence and sexual abuse.
 The book, Heroes of Their Own Lives: The History and Politics of Family Violence (1988), won the Joan Kelly prize of the American Historical Association.
-Gordon had initiated her research on the subject back in the late 1970s when she was awarded a grant from the National Endowment for the Humanities.
-During the Clinton administration, she served on the National Advisory Council on Violence Against Women.
+She had initiated her research on the subject back in the late 1970s, when she was awarded a grant from the National Endowment for the Humanities.
+During the Clinton administration, Gordon served on the National Advisory Council on Violence Against Women.

-She next turned her attention to the history of welfare in the U.S. In 1990, she edited the essay collection Women, the State, and Welfare.
+Gordon next turned her attention to the history of welfare in the U.S. In 1990, she edited the essay collection Women, the State, and Welfare.
 Her 1994 book, Pitied But Not Entitled: Single Mothers and the History of Welfare, 1890-1935, won the Berkshire Prize for best book on women's history, and the Gustavus Myers Human Rights Award.
 Her writings on welfare were often cited in the policy debates about the effectiveness of America's assistance program, Aid to Families with Dependent Children, which culminated in the 1996 Personal Responsibility and Work Opportunity Act.

 In the late 1990s, Gordon shifted her approach to history writing.
 She began to put more emphasis on personal narratives and "microhistory", believing that individual stories offered a compelling method of bringing the past to life.
 Her first book in this genre was The Great Arizona Orphan Abduction (1999).
 It chronicled a 1904 vigilante action against Mexican-American foster parents of white orphans.
 In doing so, it illustrated how racism could supersede concern for the well-being of children.
 The book won the Bancroft Prize as well as the Albert J. Beveridge Award for best English-language book on the history of the Americas.

+In 2017, Gordon published The Second Coming of the KKK: The Ku Klux Klan of the 1920s and the American Political Tradition.
+Her most recent book is Seven Social Movements That Changed America (2025).